Lebanese people in Saudi Arabia

-Lebanese people in Saudi Arabia have a population exceeding 9,000 and other estimates report a total of 10,000 Lebanese in Saudi Arabia.
-Lebanese people form one of the largest community of non-citizen Arabs in Saudi Arabia.
+Lebanese people in Saudi Arabia form one of the largest community of non-citizen Arabs in Saudi Arabia.
 In addition, an increasing number of Lebanese students seeking education and career opportunities opted for the country in light of its relatively reputable institutions across the Middle East.

 The Lebanese people tend to be spread out over various parts of the country, with areas of high concentration being Riyadh, Jeddah, and Dammam.